pnp/blog/content/office-add-ins-community-call/2024-09-11/index.md

 The call was hosted by [Mingjia Liu](https://www.linkedin.com/in/mingjia-liu-90a69a24a/), Product Manager, Microsoft.

-* **PowerPoint Preview APIs and Ribbon 1.1 API Updates** [Ester Bergen](https://www.linkedin.com/in/esterbergen/), Senior Product Manager at Microsoft.
+* **PowerPoint Preview APIs and Ribbon 1.1 API updates** [Ester Bergen](https://www.linkedin.com/in/esterbergen/), Senior Product Manager at Microsoft.
-* **Word API Update** [Yun Wang](https://www.linkedin.com/in/airwangyun/), Principal Product Manager at Microsoft and [Steve Jin](https://www.linkedin.com/in/steve-jin-61b08011), Senior Product Manager at Microsoft.
+* **Word API updates** [Yun Wang](https://www.linkedin.com/in/airwangyun/), Principal Product Manager at Microsoft and [Steve Jin](https://www.linkedin.com/in/steve-jin-61b08011), Senior Product Manager at Microsoft.
 * **A new NAA sample for Outlook event-based add-ins** [David Chesnut](https://www.linkedin.com/in/davidpchesnut), Senior Technical Writer at Microsoft.
-* **Visual Studio Code extension for Office Add-ins Public Preview** [Mingjia Liu](https://www.linkedin.com/in/mingjia-liu-90a69a24a/), Product Manager2 at Microsoft.
+* **Visual Studio Code extension for Office Add-ins public preview** [Mingjia Liu](https://www.linkedin.com/in/mingjia-liu-90a69a24a/), Product Manager2 at Microsoft.
-* **WXP Add-ins with the Unified manifest for Microsoft 365 Public Preview** [Luyi Han](https://www.linkedin.com/in/luyihan/), Senior Product Manager at Microsoft.
+* **WXP Add-ins with the Unified manifest for Microsoft 365 public preview** [Luyi Han](https://www.linkedin.com/in/luyihan/), Senior Product Manager at Microsoft.

 * **Q&A.** [Mingjia Liu](https://www.linkedin.com/in/mingjia-liu-90a69a24a/), Product Manager, Microsoft.